-What Happens If A Parent Wants to Move Out of State With A Child From Arizona?
+What Happens If A Parent Wants to Move Out of State With A Child in Arizona?

 So, what happens when a parent wants to move out of state with a child in Arizona?
 A parent seeking to move the children more than one hundred (100) miles from the other parent must give the nonmoving parent notice of the intention to relocate at least sixty (60) days before the proposed move, according to Arizona Revised Statute Section 25-408.

 However, there are certain situations when the provisions of Arizona Revised State Section 25-408 do not apply and, therefore, a notice of intent to relocate with the child is not required.
 You should read our summary of the Arizona Court of Appeals’ decision in the Buencamino v.
 Noftsinger case for more information about when A.R.S.
 25-408 does not apply.

 During that sixty (60) day period, the non-moving spouse may petition the court for an injunction to prohibit the other parent from moving the children.
 There are certain statutory exceptions that, if applicable to your particular case, may allow a parent to make progress with the parties’ children before the expiration of the sixty (60) day notice.

 One tactic some parents have used to circumvent the one hundred mile rule, which is contained in Arizona Revised Statute Section 25-408, is to make multiple moves that are all less than the one hundred mile threshold but cumulatively (i.e., move after move) is more than one hundred miles; all without needing the permission of the court.